Skip to main content

 Avenida Alcalde Luis Uruñuela, 1, 41020, Seville, Spain.

-At the 4th International Conference on Financing for Development (FFD4), the Partnership for Action on Green Economy (PAGE), the Coalition of Finance Ministers for Climate Action (CFMCA) and the Convention on Biological Diversity (CBD) are cohosting a side event to showcase how Ministries of Finance and private sector leaders can practically and proactively embed resilience into fiscal policies and financial practices.
+At the 4th International Conference on Financing for Development (FFD4), the Partnership for Action on Green Economy (PAGE), the Coalition of Finance Ministers for Climate Action (CFMCA), the Convention on Biological Diversity (CBD), and the Green Fiscal Policy Network (GFPN) are cohosting a side event to showcase how Ministries of Finance and development leaders can practically and proactively embed resilience into fiscal policies and financial practices.
 This reframes resilience not just as risk mitigation, but as an essential driver of economic prosperity, social cohesion, and environmental sustainability.
 Resulting in the creation of a virtuous cycle of sustained growth and stability.

-The side event will explore how Ministries of Finance and development partners can integrate systemic resilience into their operational practices for budgeting, debt strategy, and public investment management.
+The side event will explore how Ministries of Finance and development partners can operationalise systemic resilience in budgets, debt strategy, and public-investment management.
 It will:

-• Reframe resilience from risk management to a proactive catalyst for enhanced productivity, robust employment growth, and the development of circular-economy value chains.
+• Reframe resilience from being merely a risk management tool to being a proactive catalyst for prosperity, creation of jobs and global competitiveness.

 • Highlight practical fiscal and blended-finance instruments that Ministries of Finance can adopt to integrate resilience effectively into public budgets, debt management, and investment strategies.